 Operational Policing

-Police Constable Degree Apprenticeship (PCDA)
+Police Constable Degree Apprenticeship

 If you join the police without a degree-level qualification, you can follow a three-year professional degree apprenticeship known as the Police Constable Degree Apprenticeship (PCDA).

-This study route includes on and off-the-job learning.
-On completion, you will gain a BSc (Hons) Professional Policing Practice degree.
+This study route includes both theory and practice elements.
+On completion, you will gain a BSc (Hons)Professional Policing Practice.

 Your learning journey will consist of academic modules that has practical elements integrated into them.
-You will be required to evidence practical competency by completing an Occupational Competency Portfolio (OCP) of the skills you have demonstrated in the workplace.
+You will be required to evidence practical competency by completing an Occupational Competence Portfolio (OCP) of the skills you have demonstrated in the workplace.

 You will need to achieve Independent Patrol Status (IPS) by the end of your first year and complete the portfolio by the end of year 2.
 In order to successfully complete your 3 year probationary period and gain the qualification you will need to have demonstrated evidence of all practice-based competencies, passed all academic modules and gained the equivalent of Level 2 Operational Skills in English and Maths (Level 2 must be achieved before starting the course) as set out in the College of Policing requirements for this qualification.